90-Second Read: Inside the Race to Develop a Test for the Rare Andes Hantavirus

 Published May 13, 2026

-The Nebraska team reached out to Steven Bradfute, a Hantavirus scientist at the University of New Mexico.
+Frannie Twohig, a graduate student in Bradfute's lab, had developed an Andes virus PCR test for research purposes as part of her PhD work.
 He says the goal is to identify cases as early as possible and start treatment to prevent people from developing serious disease.
-Kelly Wroblewski, senior director of infectious diseases at the Association for Public Health Laboratories, says state-level capacity for Hantavirus antibody testing is limited.
+Kelly Wroblewski, senior director of infectious diseases at the Association of Public Health Laboratories, says state-level capacity for Hantavirus antibody testing is limited.
 Now, it's ready to start testing those returning to the US after a cruise outbreak.
-But people don't develop antibodies until they are actively sick and their body has had time to mount an immune response.

 Source reference